The Crowded Day: Plot

-At the staff Christmas party that night, Peggy tries to attach herself to Mr. Stanton, interrupting his efforts to socialize with Mr. Bunting's homely daughter.
-Leslie then appears and Mr. Bunting calls him over and praises him on his fine report, putting Leslie on track for the well-paying publicity department job.
-Leslie pays Peggy back for her deception by telling Mr. Bunting that he heard Peggy and Mr. Stanton were engaged, causing Mr. Bunting's daughter to burst into tears.
+At the staff Christmas party that night, Peggy tries to attach herself to Mr Stanton, interrupting his efforts to socialise with Mr Bunting's homely daughter.
+Leslie then appears and Mr Bunting calls him over and praises him on his fine report, putting Leslie on track for the well-paying publicity department job.
+Leslie pays Peggy back for her deception by telling Mr Bunting that he heard Peggy and Mr Stanton were engaged, causing Mr Bunting's daughter to burst into tears.
 After the party, Peggy learns that Leslie has sold his old car, thus proving that he cares more about her than the car.
 She happily reunites with him, only to find he has bought an even older car.

 Meanwhile, shopgirl Suzy, who dreams of being a film actress, is seduced after the party by her date, a chauffeur who has pretended to be a director and promised her a screen test.
 Alice, another shopgirl who could not get a date for the party, hires a paid male escort, only to have him tell her at the end of the evening he enjoyed going out with her and the date is free of charge.
 Eve Carter, a beautiful but mysterious model at the store, is shown to be secretly happily married to (and, it is implied, financially supporting) a man using a wheelchair.
 She hides her marriage by taking off her wedding ring at work so she will not lose her job.

 Yvonne does not attend the party, but wanders the dark streets of London contemplating suicide.
 At one point she orders tea from a stall and starts to take the strychnine pills, but is interrupted by the menacing sexual advances of a customer at the stall.
 He chases her through the streets until she finally escapes into a church, where she collapses in tears, but decides not to kill herself.
-As she walks home past Bunting and Hobbs, she throws the pills into a waste bin.
+As she walks home past Bunting and Hobbs, she throws the pills into a rubbish bin.
 The next morning, the watchman finds the note that Yvonne never received, crumpled on the floor.
 It is from Michael, telling Yvonne that he has got a job, asking her to marry him and saying he will call her the next day.